CAEC: Confidential, Attestable, and Efficient Inter-CVM Communication with Arm CCA

 \section{Acknowledgment}

-{We thank Jon Crowcroft for his invaluable suggestions that helped improve the paper.
+We thank Jon Crowcroft for his invaluable suggestions that helped improve the paper.
 We also thank the anonymous reviewers for their insightful comments and suggestions.
-The research was supported by the UKRI Open Plus Fellowship (EP/W005271/1 Securing the Next Billion Consumer Devices on the Edge) and an Amazon Research Award “Auditable Model Privacy using TEEs”, and the AI Security Institute (AISI) Systemic Safety Grants Programme (UKRI833).
+The research was supported by the UKRI Open Plus Fellowship (EP/W005271/1, Securing the Next Billion Consumer Devices on the Edge), the Amazon Research Award “Auditable Model Privacy using TEEs”, and the AI Security Institute (AISI) Systemic Safety Grants Programme (UKRI833).

 Professor Kotz was supported by a Royal Society Wolfson Visiting Fellowship and by a collaborative award from the U.S. National Science Foundation (NSF) SaTC Frontiers program under award number 1955805.

 The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of any sponsor.
 Any mention of specific companies or products does not imply any endorsement by the authors, by their employers, or by their sponsors.

-The authors employed ChatGPT models (GPT-5.1, GPT-5, and GPT-4o) as auxiliary tools for editorial support, exploration of related research, and code debugging.
-All generated material was examined and verified by the authors.
-The authors take full responsibility for the accuracy, integrity, and originality of the paper and the released code.} \appendices
+Finally note that the authors used ChatGPT models (GPT-5.1, GPT-5, and GPT-4o) as auxiliary tools for editorial support, exploration of related research, and code debugging.
+All generated material was examined and verified by the authors, who take full responsibility for the accuracy, integrity, and originality of the paper and the released code. \appendices